 The common hepatic duct then joins with the cystic duct from the gallbladder to form the common bile duct.
 This runs from the liver to the first section of the small intestine (the duodenum).

 But not all bile runs directly into the duodenum.
 About 50% of the bile produced by the liver is first stored in the gallbladder.
 This is a pear-shaped organ located directly below the liver.

 Then, when food is eaten, the gallbladder contracts and releases stored bile into the duodenum to help break down the fats.

 The biliary system's main function includes the following:

 To drain waste products from the liver into the duodenum

 To help in digestion with the controlled release of bile

-Bile is the greenish-yellow fluid (consisting of waste products, cholesterol, and bile salts) that is secreted by the liver cells to perform 2 primary functions:
+Bile is the greenish-yellow fluid (made of waste products, cholesterol, and bile salts) that is secreted by the liver cells to do these 2 main functions: